graniecqu/COIT20246-T22026-GrahamRanie/week03.md

 192.168.56.1

-and this is the IP address for my WiFi router.
+This also shows the IP Address of my WiFi router as 172.16.11.189.

 ## Task 3.